apache/spark/docs/running-on-yarn.md

     Number of cores used by the driver in YARN cluster mode.
     Since the driver is run in the same JVM as the YARN Application Master in cluster mode, this also controls the cores used by the YARN Application Master.
     In client mode, use <code>spark.yarn.am.cores</code> to control the number of cores used by the YARN Application Master instead.
+    This can be set through <code>--driver-cores</code> command line option.
   </td>
 </tr>
 <tr>